 If you are called to interview

-You will be invited for a 20-25 minute interview and, depending on where you are, you can interview either in person or by Skype.
+You will be invited for a 20-25 minute interview and, depending on where you are, you can interview either in person or virtually.
 Where you are able to attend the interview in person we encourage this.

 There are four broadly subject-based interview panels:

-Each three to four person panel usually consists academics, a representative of the Trust and Gates Cambridge alummi.
+Each three to four person panel usually consists of academics, a representative of the Trust and Gates Cambridge alumni.

 Each interview has four main sections: